idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step03_moose_object.md

 This line ensures that the compiler does not include the contents of this file more then once.

-Next, the base class that is being specialized is included.
+Next, the base class that is being inherited from is included.
 For the `ADDiffusion` object, the base class is `ADKernelGrad`:

 !listing framework/include/kernels/ADDiffusion.h line=#include link=False